chime/terraform-aws-alternat/README.md

 ## Usage and Considerations

-There are two ways how you can deploy alterNAT with Terraform module from this repository:
+There are two ways to deploy alterNAT:

 - By building a Docker image and using AWS Lambda support for containers
 - By using AWS Lambda runtime for Python directly